jonasschuett/jonasschuett.github.io/_posts/2020-04-04-introduction.md

 Previous research projects:

 - **Auditing large language models: A three-layered approach** (with Jakob Mökander, Hannah Kirk, and Luciano Floridi).
-This paper is about how to audit large language models (LLMs).
-We focus on LLMs as a proxy for more capable and general AI systems.
-We argue that existing auditing methodologies are insufficient to address the specific risks posed by LLMs.
-We also propose a new auditing methodology for LLMs, in which governance audits, model audits, and application audits complement and inform each other. [[Read](https://doi.org/10.1007/s43681-023-00289-2)]
+In this paper, we argue that existing auditing methodologies are insufficient to address the specific risks posed by large language models (LLMs).
+We propose a new auditing methodology for LLMs, in which governance audits, model audits, and application audits complement and inform each other. [[Read](https://doi.org/10.1007/s43681-023-00289-2)]

 - **Towards publicly accountable frontier LLMs: Building an external scrutiny ecosystem under the ASPIRE framework** (with Markus Anderljung and others). […] [[Read](https://arxiv.org/abs/2311.14711)]

 - **AI certification: Advancing ethical practice by reducing information asymmetries** (with Peter Cihon, Moritz Kleinaltenkamp, and Seth Baum).
-This is an introductory paper on AI certification.
-We examine the extent to which certification can incentivize adoption of AI ethics principles and substantiate that they have been implemented in practice.
+In this paper, we examine to what extent certification can incentivize adoption of AI ethics principles and substantiate that they have been implemented in practice.
 We draw from management literature on certification and review current AI certification programs and proposals. [[Read](https://doi.org/10.1109/TTS.2021.3077595)]

 ![Auditing](/auditing.png)